zhendrikse/science/nature.md

   <a href="glowscript/Dna.html">
     <img alt="DNA" src="./images/dna.png" title="Click to animate"/>
   </a>
-  <figcaption>"It has not escaped our notice that the specific
+  <figcaption>"[...] the specific pairing we have postulated immediately suggests
-  pairing we have postulated immediately suggests a possible copying mechanism for the genetic material" &mdash;
+  a possible copying mechanism for the genetic material" &mdash;
   <a href="https://www.sciencehistory.org/education/scientific-biographies/james-watson-francis-crick-maurice-wilkins-and-rosalind-franklin/">James Watson Francis Crick</a>
   </figcaption>
 </figure>